BOOK CLUB

 View our Events Calendar for the next scheduled meeting.
 You'll find our current book BELOW.

-March’S Selection
+April’S Selection

 The Queens of Crime by Marie Benedict (2025)

-The Queens of Crime by| Marie Benedict
+March’s selection: the Queens of crime by| MArie Benedict

 The New York Times bestselling author of The Mystery of Mrs. Christie returns with a thrilling story of Christie’s legendary rival Dorothy Sayers, the race to solve a murder, and the power of friendship among women.